Stellar-Nucleosynthesis/Beryl-OS/Bootloading/GRUB bootloading experiments/Readme.txt

 This folder is used to experiment with grub bootloader. kernel.asm is loaded as an OS.
+Linux programs were used for this.
 To construct an ISO:
 1) Source file kernel.asm must be modified
 2) kernel.asm is compiled with nasm: >nasm -f elf32 kernel.asm
 3) kernel.o is linked, in this case - with ld: >ld -T link.ld -melf_i386 kernel.o -o kernel.elf